The Texas Boys’ Pimped Out Euro Pinch

 - One Hand Deadlift Submissions

 This entry was posted on Saturday, December 31st, 2011 at 7:05 am and is filed under Grip Sport, grip strength, grip strength competition contest, how to build pinch strength, how to build strength equipment, Uncategorized.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.

 About Jedd Johnson